 Consistency is at top of the list of reasons why co-parenting is good in the short and long terms

-Even though deep down you may be very upset at your ex spouse it is highly recommended that you put those feelings on the back burner in order to provided a unified front towards the raising of your child.
+Even though deep down you may be very upset at your ex-spouse it is highly recommended that you put those feelings on the back burner in order to provide a unified front towards the raising of your child.

 If you are able to provide evidence to your child that their interests come before anything else, it may be that your son or daughter feels more comfortable in their new environments.

 In order to co-parent effectively, you and your spouse will need to present a united front to your child in terms of discipline.
 This means that if your ex-wife has barred your son from playing video games for a disciplinary infraction, then you should continue that punishment.
 This harkens back to our prior section wherein we discussed the importance of consistency.

 Another key part to co-parenting well is to communicate as best you can with your ex-spouse.
 Doing so will serve the dual purpose of eliminating as much as possible misinformation and misunderstandings while allowing for you and your ex-spouse to have an opportunity to settle on a mutually arrived at plan of “attack” prior to speaking with your child individually.